 Currently, we are working on the production of cryogenic tanks for the Ichthys Project Onshore LNG Facilities in Australia.
 Major components of the tanks, which are made of 9% nickel steel and cryogenic-use carbon steel, are being constructed at the Harima Works, but in a first for the Plant & Infrastructure Company, we outsourced production of the carbon-steel roof to an overseas vendor.
 For the roof structure connection, we opted for bolt construction rather than the conventional welded construction to reduce installation costs in Australia where labor costs are high.
-On the other hand, the need for accurate manufacturing of component parts is much higher than conventional construction, but experienced personnel at the Harima Works in cooperation with experienced personnel of overseas project achieved the quality of parts produced outside Japan as good as that of parts produced in Japan.
+On the other hand, the need for accurate manufacturing of component parts is much higher than conventional construction, but experienced personnel at the Harima Works in cooperation with experienced personnel of overseas project achieved the quality of parts produced outside Japan as good as that of parts produced in Japan to provide internationally competitive products to customers around the world.

-Automatic welding of 9% nickel steel tank inner wall at Harima Works to provide internationally competitive products to customers around the world.
+Automatic welding of 9% nickel steel tani inner wall at Harima Works